 Capital gains tax on the sale of your home

-Normally when you sell your home you do not have to pay Capital Gains Tax on the profit because the gain is relieved (exempt) from tax.
+Normally when you sell your home (or ‘private residence’) you do not have to pay capital gains tax (CGT) on the profit, provided you have lived there throughout the entire period of ownership, because the gain is relieved (exempt) from tax.
 This relief is subject to certain conditions being satisfied.
 Here we examine the rules and the special treatment afforded to armed services personnel (and others required to work away from their ‘home’).

 What counts as my home for these purposes?